-Making the Switch From Practitioner to Health Care Administrator
+Making the Switch from Practitioner to Health Care Administrator

 Your experience as a practitioner, combined with a graduate level education in health care administration, is the perfect match for the health care administration field.
 You have the health care services experience; now you need to get the right educational experience.
-Saint Joseph's University offers the perfect solution to help you reach these goals: a Master's degree in Health Administration with two concentrations to choose from: Informatics and Health Care Ethics.
+Saint Joseph's University offers the perfect solution to help you reach these goals: a Master's degree in Health Administration with two tracks to choose from: Informatics and General.
 You can earn your degrees online, making it easier to fit your education into your business schedule.
 Most importantly, the Master's in Health Administration degrees at Saint Joseph's University will provide you with the tools to make a positive difference in health care.